meetulr/GSoC-2024/README.md

 # GSoC-2024

-GSoC 2024 - Work Product
+This file will contain a summary of my project as a GSoC 2024 participant for The Palisadoes Foundation